Free Alternatives to Myriad Pro

 What is the best free alternative to Myriad Pro?

-Source Sans Pro is the best free alternative to Myriad Pro with 88% similarity.
+Source Sans Pro is the best free alternative to Myriad Pro with a FontAlternatives similarity score of 88%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Source Sans Pro commercially?